 Warmer temperatures increase the evaporative demand, which, alongside concurrent shifts in precipitation, amplify drought conditions.
 The converse also holds true.
-Conditions of drought can boost or curb heatwave temperatures.
-Elike heatwaves, record droughts have made headlines in recent years, highlighting their devastating implications.
-Heatwave-fuelled droughts are being felt not only in industrialised countries like Germany, where record highs in 2018 caused widespread crop failure to the detriment of thousands of farmers to specifications, where those affected are poorly equipped to cope with severe climate conditions.
+Conditions of drought can boost or curb heatwave temperatures.96 Like heatwaves, record droughts have made headlines in recent years, highlighting their devastating implications.
+Heatwave-fuelled droughts are being felt not only in industrialised countries like Germany, where record highs in 2018 caused widespread crop failure to the detriment of thousands of farmers97, but, first and foremost, in developing countries, where those affected are poorly equipped to cope with severe climate conditions.